Historic vote was seen as a test of the powerful military's acceptance of democracy

 Suu Kyi’s late husband was British.
 Her children hold British passports.

 She said last week she would be “above the President” if her party won the parliamentary election.

 But complicating any efforts to change the rules in the future, the military also has an effective veto over any proposed constitutional changes.

 Military still holds many of the cards

 It will take at least another week to tabulate all the results, a presidential spokesman said.

 The landmark election is seen as a test of the powerful military’s willingness to let the country continue along a path toward full democracy, after decades of military-dominated rule in Myanmar, also known as Burma.

-The ruling party of Thein Sein has promised the outcome of the vote will be respected, but the system is configured strongly in favor of the military, which gets to appoint a quarter of all lawmakers in the two houses of parliament.
+Thein Sein has promised that the outcome of Sunday’s vote will be respected, but the system is already configured strongly in favor of the military, which gets to appoint a quarter of all lawmakers in the two houses of parliament.

 The changes ushered in under Thein Sein since 2011 have helped reduce the country’s international isolation, with Western sanctions being eased and foreign investment starting to ramp up.

-She was widely considered to have won the last national election her party contested, in 1990, but the military rulers annulled the results and placed Suu Kyi and many of her colleagues under arrest.
+Many people still remember the last national election her party contested, in 1990, which it was widely considered to have won.
+But the military rulers annulled the results and placed Suu Kyi and many of her colleagues under arrest.